You can find additional resources and information below and in the links above.

 This ministry is for those who have experienced a miscarriage, stillbirth or infant loss.
 During a morning of recollection, moms and dads can take some time to pray, listen and talk with others who have similar grief experiences.
 The morning begins with Mass in the Holy Spirit Daily Chapel at 8 a.m.
 After Mass, we gather in the parish library for light hospitality.
 Together we watch a video and take time to reflect.
 There is an opportunity to hear others stories of loss and participants are invited to share (Sharing is completely optional).
 We end our morning in the church with prayer and song around noon.
 This morning is to support those who are grieving this type of loss, currently, recently, or even a very long time ago.

 We are scheduling a morning each spring and fall.
-Dates are announced in the bulletin and on social media.
+The next gathering is Saturday, June 8, 2019 beginning with Mass in the Holy Spirit Chapel and then moving to the Parish Library.
 Registration is not necessary, but we would love to know if you plan to attend.
 There is no cost for the morning.
 If child care is a concern, we have resources to share.
 Please contact Susan Sponhauer, 317-979-5183 or firstname.lastname@example.org, with questions about the morning or for immediate support needs.

 Other Support Groups that meet regularly: